 So, who’s on the list?

-What better way to remember the rhythm for CPR than humming one of your favourite songs?
+What better way to remember the rhythm of CPR than humming one of your favourite songs?
 A song that will spring readily to mind, with a tune that’s easy to recall.
 A song that is so familiar to you, with such a compelling beat, that you will find yourself performing chest compressions at exactly the right speed, almost without having to think about it.

 Some of the song titles might seem a little inappropriate.
 It’s understandable if you don’t want to perform CPR to the strains of Queen’s Another One Bites the Dust, Justin Bieber’s Sorry, Mariah Carey’s Heartbreaker or Norman Greenbaum’s Spirit in the Sky.